garydavenport73/PreferredWavePlayer/README.md

 ### Linux and MacOS

 `aplay` and `afplay` system calls work great on Linux and 'MacOS'.
 I see no reason to invoke different methods at this point in time.
-I do not want to concern myself with trying to make this module work with significantly older versions of MacOS before afplay was available.
-My perception is that people typically would rather use Linux on an old computer systems instead of loading old versions of MacOS.
-Afplay has been present for some time now on MacOS.
+I do not want to concern myself with trying to make this module work with significantly older versions of MacOS before `afplay` was available.
+My perception is that people typically would rather use Linux on an old computer systems instead of loading old versions of MacOS.  `afplay` has been present for some time now on MacOS.
 Please contact me if you think this really needs to work on older versions of MacOS.
-Additionally, Linux has been using ALSA in its main kernal for close to 20 years now, so using ALSA satisfies me.
+Additionally, Linux has been using ALSA in its main kernel for close to 20 years now, so using ALSA satisfies me.
 There are other approaches possible, but their use seems less intuitive, harder to maintain, and overall unjustified.

 #### You may not need a looping function to loop sounds:
 ##### A note on looping sounds in general:
 If you using a game loop in game building, you don't actually need to use these looping functions at all (although it may be a little more convenient).
-You may notice that these modules all contain a function called getIsPlaying(yoursound).
+You may notice that this module, and other packages I have written, all contain a function called getIsPlaying(yoursound).
 You can simply implement a check in your game loop to see if yoursong is playing.
 If it is, don't do anything.
 If it is not, play the sound with `yoursound=playwave("yourfilename.wav")`.
-Maybe check every 10 frames or something like that.
+Maybe check every 10 frames or something like that in the game loop.

 ### Notes about using this module as a replacement in the playsound module:

-Additionally, I included an alias to the function named 'playsound', and if used, the default block will be true, or synchronous play.
+Additionally, I included an alias/reference to the function named 'playsound', and if used, the default block will be true, or synchronous play.
 This way, the module can be used in place of the playsound module (https://github.com/TaylorSMarks/playsound/blob/master/playsound.py) with the same syntax.
-If the playsound module does not work for you, as it is no longer maintained, you can load this module and use the import statement below for .wav files only.
+If the playsound module is no longer maintained or otherwise does not work for you, you can load this module and use the import statement below for .wav files only.

 Use:
 ```